frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3050:** As a Frank tester, I want the option to rerun all reports that are in the Test tab, allowing me to test my Frank application with a single click.

+**3100:** As a Frank tester, when I have rerun a report I want the option to compare the original capture to the new results.
+I want to see the two datasets next to each other such that I can see what is the same and what is different.

+**3200:** As a Frank tester, I want the option to download reports and upload them later.
+This allows me to save reports if I do not trust the persistent storage provided by the Frank!Framework.
+It also allows me to remove tests from my test cases without losing the test permanently.

+**3210:** As a Frank tester, I want downloading and uploading to be available both in the Debug tab and in the Test tab.
+This way I am not obliged to copy reports to the Test tab before I can use these functions.

 # I want to configure whether my Frank application does produce reports

 **4000:** As a System administrator I want the option to turn off the report generator.
 When the report generator is off, my Frank application should not invoke Ladybug when processing messages.
 This might reduce the execution time.